LLM Law and Legal Practice: SQE 1 Preparation Course (Full-time)

 - We have a long-established reputation for delivering excellence in legal education.

-- We offer a multi-award-winning pro bono programme, including a Legal Advice Centre.
+- We offer a multi-award-winning pro bono programme, including a fully regulated in-house law firm: NLS Legal.

 - Every student will take part in career enhancing opportunities during the course.